-Conclusion 8
+8 Conclusion

 In this paper, we consider Named Entity Recognition task as the ability to detect boundaries of Named Entities.
-We use CasEN, a knowledgebased system based on transducers, and mineXtract, a text-mining approach, to extract informative rules from annotated texts.
-To test these rules. we propose mStruct, a light multi-purpose annotator that has the originality to focus on boundaries of Named Entities ("markers"), without considering the labels associated to tokens.
+We use CasEN, a knowledgebased system based on transducers and mXtrK, a text-mining approach to extract informative rules from annotated texts.
+To test these rules, we propose mStrucT, a light multi-purpose annotator that has the originality to focus on boundaries of Named Entities ("markers"), without considering the labels associated to tokens.
 The extraction module and the stochastic model are plugged together, resulting in mXS, a NE-tagger that gives satisfactory results.
 Those systems altogether may be hybridized in an efficient fashion.
 We assess performances of our approach by reporting results of our system compared to other baseline hybridization strategies and CRF systems.